ZstGAN: An Adversarial Approach for Unsupervised Zero-Shot Image-to-Image Translation: Framework

 In existing image-to-image translation models, the domains-specific features of different domains are usually extracted without depicting them in a common semantic space.
 So implicit relationship among different domains is omitted by this kind of features.
 In this paper, we argue that domains-specific features should be not only discriminative for different domains, but also representative to align different domains in a common semantic space.
 We will discuss how to learn the domains-specific features in the following subsection.

 Depending on where the domains-specific features are extracted from, we devise two kinds of image translation problems at zero-shot testing phase.

-(1) Vision-driven image translation: $f_v:\mathcal{X}\times\mathcal{X}\mapsto\mathcal{X}$;
+(1) Vision-driven image translation: $f_v:\mathcal{X}\oplus\mathcal{X}\mapsto\mathcal{X}$;

-(2) Attribute-driven image translation: $f_a:\mathcal{X}\times\mathcal{A}\mapsto\mathcal{X}$.
+(2) Attribute-driven image translation: $f_a:\mathcal{X}\oplus\mathcal{A}\mapsto\mathcal{X}$.

-In $f_v$ and $f_a$, the first input is used to provide domain-invariant features and the second input is used to specify domain-specific features: one uses an image and the other use attribute.
+In $f_v$, the first image input $\mathcal{X}$ is used to provide domain-invariant features and the second image input $\mathcal{X}$ is used to specify domain-specific features.
+In $f_a$, the first image input $\mathcal{X}$ is used to provide domain-invariant features and the second attribute input $\mathcal{A}$ is used to specify domain-specific features.